narcissawright/melancholy/README.md

+!!!
+This project is dead now I guess.
+Freaking RIP !!!
+Old description as follows:

 - 3D game project (Godot Engine).
 Melancholy is not the game's final title.
 - Kind of like Castlevania N64 (structured levels) with some Zelda-ish mechanics (Z-Targeting) sprinkled in?